List of The Archers characters: Other major characters

-Polly Perkins, known as "Mrs P" (Pauline Seville), a close friend of Dan and Doris Archer and formidable mother of Peggy.
-Widowed, she shared a good-natured rivalry with Walter Gabriel, which often played into his unrequited advances towards her.
-She was present in the village for forty years until her death in 1991.
+Polly Perkins, known as "Mrs P" (Pauline Seville), a close friend of Dan and Doris Archer and formidable widowed mother of Peggy.
+She shared a good-natured rivalry with Walter Gabriel, which often played into his unrequited advances towards her.
+Already a frequent visitor to Ambridge, she moved to the village permanently after the birth of her grandson Tony and she stayed until her second marriage to Arthur Perkins (no relation), afterwards moving to London.
+She returned after the second Mr Perkins died, remaining in the village for twenty more years until her death in 1991.

 John Tregorran (Roger Hume, Basil Jones, Simon Lack and Philip Morant) originally arrived in Ambridge in a gypsy caravan.
 Thoughtful and provocative, Tregorran was such a popular and charismatic character that listeners at Archers public events still ask about him — and about Carol Grey, whom he eventually married.
 Tregorran was the author with Jennifer Aldridge of Ambridge: an English village through the ages (really written by William Smethurst); London: Borchester Press in association with Methuen by arrangement with the British Broadcasting Corporation, 1982.
 Tregorran died in July 2014 and was buried in Ambridge.
 His widow returned for the funeral and decided to move back to the village.

 Betty Tucker (Pamela Craig) wife of Mike, mother of Roy and Brenda.
 Betty was a popular villager who supported the family even when Mike was violent and depressed.
 Betty managed the village shop and kept hens and gossiped.
 An attractive woman, she distinguished herself by successfully resisting the advances of erstwhile village Lothario, Brian Aldridge.
 Betty died suddenly before Christmas 2005.
 She was written out of the series when the actress who played her retired and emigrated to New Zealand.

 Mike Tucker (born 1 December 1949) (Terry Molloy) lost an eye in a farming accident, for which Brian Aldridge was found responsible.
 He was regarded as one of the most humourless characters in the village, even before the death of his beloved wife Betty in December 2005.
-Mike was unsuccessful as a farmer, having gone bankrupt in 1985, and then ran a milk round in Ambridge.
+Mike was unsuccessful as a farmer, going bankrupt in 1985, and then ran a milk round in Ambridge.
 He also undertook occasional tree-surgery work.
 On New Year's Day 2007, he was run over by Helen Archer, but rescued by Robert Snell.
 When Tom took the blame, Tucker forbade him from continuing a relationship with Brenda, his daughter.
 However, after finding out that Helen was driving he became more sympathetic and apologised to Tom.
-His plan to split Willow Farm in two, so that Roy and Hayley can have a separate home, was initially resisted by Brenda.
+His plan to split Willow Farm in two, so that Roy and Hayley could have a separate home, was initially resisted by Brenda.

 Mike later married Vicky, a fellow ballroom dancer, who gave birth to their daughter Bethany in January 2013.
-Bethany had Downs Syndrome, which led to Mike, Vicky and Bethany moving to Birmingham to ensure the best care for Bethany.
+Bethany had Down syndrome, which led to Mike, Vicky and Bethany moving to Birmingham to ensure the best care for Bethany.